explodinglabs/jsonrpcserver/doc/index.md

 # jsonrpcserver 5

-> Version 5 is currently in alpha.
+> Version 5 is currently in beta.
 For the stable release go to [version
 > 4](https://jsonrpcserver.com/en/stable/).

 Process [JSON-RPC](http://www.jsonrpc.org/) requests in Python.